goinvo/BatchIDMLGenerator/README.md

 Contributing
 ============
 To make changes or improvements, fork this repo.
 Pull requests accepted.
 Feel free to create issue tickets to ask questions about how it works or suggest improvements.

+Ways to Improve:
+* Use the IDML SDK that Adobe provides to validate the IDML file (right now no validation takes place)
+* Add more robust templating options (such as Handlebars or Mustache support)
+* Separate the run-time data from the portion of the script that doesn't need changing
+* Add more error handling.